 What makes a Cavachon such a great family pet?
 The Cavachon, a blend of the adorable Cavalier King Charles Spaniel with the people-loving Bichon Frise is no wonder, one of the most popular Designer Dogs on the planet!

 Cavachons are such amazing dogs.
 The most kid friendly & dependable family pets, loving and exceedingly gentle, once you have one you’ll agree with the thousands of people who are utterly smitten with the delightful Cavachon too!
 I've never been a fan of small barky high-strung dogs and found that the Cavachon, a blending of the adorable Cavalier King Charles Spaniel with the clownish people-loving Bichon Frise, created a utterly beautiful small dog who is hypo-allergenic and very low to completely non-shed.
 A small dog with a sporty and fun disposition but one who also has a mellow and laid-back personality.

 Years of working with dogs, not only as a dog breeder, but also as a veterinary technician, obedience trainer & even owning an upscale bed and biscuit on a beautiful sea island in South Carolina, have given me a vast amount of doggie experience.
 That serves this Cavachon breeder quite well in helping families chose the perfect family pet.

 I've seen the chaos that owning the wrong dog can bring to a family, dogs that bark and bite, dogs that run away, dogs that are impossible to house train, the list goes on and on.

 After retiring from the boarding kennel business, (I'm writing a book about that season of our dog life!)
 I began raising Cavachons.
 I'd always loved big dogs and found the heart of a larger canine in this "forever puppy" this genuinely sweet natured and gentle small dog.

 Are Cavachons hard to house train?

-I don’t know about anyone else, but my puppy owners rave about how easy their Cavachons were to potty train,
+I don’t know about anyone else, but my puppy owners rave about how easy their Cavachons are to potty train…

 "She's only had one accident in week and that was my fault!"